Jeff Green (basketball): Los Angeles Clippers (2016)

 On February 18, 2016, Green was traded to the Los Angeles Clippers in exchange for Lance Stephenson and a future protected first-round pick.
-Two days later, he made his debut for the Clippers in a 115–112 loss to the Golden State Warriors, recording five points, two rebounds and one assist in 20 minutes off the bench.
-On February 26, he made his first start for the Clippers, scoring 22 points in 31 minutes of action in a 117–107 win over the Sacramento Kings.
+Two days later, he made his Clippers debut in a 115–112 loss to the Golden State Warriors, recording five points, two rebounds and one assist in 20 minutes off the bench.
+On February 26, Green made his first start for the Clippers, scoring 22 points in 31 minutes of action in a 117–107 victory over the Sacramento Kings.

 Orlando Magic (2016–2017)

-On July 7, 2016, Green signed with the Orlando Magic.
-He made his debut for the Magic in their season opener on October 26, 2016, scoring seven points off the bench in a 108–96 loss to the Miami Heat.
-On April 5, 2017, he was shut down for the rest of the season due to lower back soreness that plagued him throughout the season.
-Green missed the final nine games of the season with the back injury.
+On July 7, 2016, Green signed a one-year, $15 million contract with the Orlando Magic.
+He made his Magic debut in their season opener on October 26, scoring seven points off the bench in a 108–96 loss to the Miami Heat.
+On April 5, 2017, Green was shut down for the rest of the season due to lower back soreness that plagued him throughout the season.
+Green missed the final nine games of the season.

 Cleveland Cavaliers (2017–2018)

-On July 11, 2017, Green signed with the Cleveland Cavaliers.
-On May 27, 2018, Green scored 19 points starting in place of the injured Kevin Love, helping the Cavaliers defeat the Celtics in Game 7 of the Eastern Conference finals.
+On July 11, 2017, Green signed with the Cleveland Cavaliers on a minimum contract.
+On May 27, 2018, he scored 19 points starting in place of the injured Kevin Love, helping the Cavaliers defeat the Celtics in Game 7 of the Eastern Conference finals.
 The Cavaliers played the Golden State Warriors in the 2018 NBA Finals, where they were defeated in four games.